 After each race, you need to get results into Racey.
 Three methods are available:

-iRacing import
+iRacing CSV/manual import

-- Click Import from iRacing
+- Export the race results from iRacing

-- Select the session
+- Confirm the import

 CSV upload